FOLLOW US

 LGBT+ travellers

 Same-sex relationships are not illegal.
-However, showing affection in public will most likely be frowned on by locals and may draw negative attention from the police and other security forces.
+However, showing affection in public will most likely be frowned on by locals and may receive negative attention from the police and other security forces.
 Venezuelan law does not recognise same-sex partnerships, so same-sex partners have no rights as next of kin.

 Read more advice for LGBT+ travellers.